Doileo/Doileo/README.md

 I’m always open to connecting and learning from others—thanks for stopping by my profile!

 ## 🚀 Currently Seeking ##
-I’m actively looking for front-end developer roles where I can apply my skills in building engaging, accessible, and user-friendly interfaces using React.
-I’m particularly interested in roles that focus on web accessibility and creating inclusive digital experiences.
-Let’s connect to explore opportunities!
+I’m actively looking for front-end developer opportunities where I can leverage my skills to build engaging, accessible, and user-friendly interfaces using **React**.
+I’m especially passionate about roles that emphasize web accessibility and creating inclusive digital experiences.
+If you’re interested in collaborating or exploring opportunities, let’s connect!

 ## 🌱 Always Learning ##
-I’m diving into the latest front-end trends, especially around accessibility and TypeScript.
-My goal is to create inclusive websites, and I’m eager to connect with others who share this passion.
+I’m continually honing my front-end skills, diving deep into the latest trends, particularly around **accessibility** and **TypeScript**.
+My goal is to create inclusive, user-first websites, and I’m excited to connect with others who share this passion for innovation and accessibility.

 ## 💬 Let’s Chat ##
-I value open communication!
-Feel free to reach out to discuss front-end topics, exchange ideas, or just have a friendly conversation.
-Whether it's coding or user experience, I'm always excited to chat.
+I believe in the power of open communication and knowledge-sharing!
+Whether it’s about front-end development, accessibility, or just exchanging ideas on user experience, feel free to reach out.
+I’m always eager to learn from others and have meaningful conversations!

 ## ⚡ Fun Fact
-When I’m not coding, I love capturing the beauty of the sky through photography.
-It helps me stay grounded and inspires my creativity.
+When I’m not coding, you’ll often find me behind the lens capturing the beauty of the sky.
+Photography keeps me grounded and fuels my creativity—both in life and in my work.
 ![Camera Animation](https://media.giphy.com/media/JA8X1yjBnTaZW/giphy.gif)